 - Wash with a mild detergent using a soft sponge.

-- Polish with a baking soda to bring out the luster.
+- Polish with a pasty baking soda to bring back the luster.

 - Tin wares become very hot when hot liquid is poured.
 Take care not to be burnt when handle.